What’s a sandwich without a little mayonnaise or a hamburger without a little ketchup?

 What condiments can you feel comfortable using?
 We have seven good options for you:

-- Salsa: Look for high-quality options that are made with real ingredients like tomatoes, chopped vegetables and spices.
+Look for high-quality options that are made with real ingredients like tomatoes, chopped vegetables, and spices.

-- Guacamole: It’s made from avocados, which are high in fat but the healthy kind of fat.
+It’s made from avocados, which are high in fat but a healthy kind of fat.
 Just don’t go overboard and use limited amounts.

-- Pesto: Made from basil, olive oil, garlic, pine nuts and Parmesan cheese, this healthy condiment gives you a good supply of nutrients and healthy fats.
+Made from basil, olive oil, garlic, pine nuts and Parmesan cheese.
+This healthy condiment gives you a good supply of nutrients and healthy fats.
 It can be high in calories, however, so only use a little.

 For your guide to the best foods to heal your body, check out The Best Foods that Rapidly Slim & Heal in 7 Days, here!